|

 this palm-leaf book in this ancient library

-is a mirror of who you are
+is a mirror of who 'you' and 'I'

 have been